8ft0/study-guide/docs/linux/running/troubleshooting.md

 4. **Consult Documentation**:
     - Refer to application and system documentation for specific error codes and troubleshooting steps.

-By using this cheat sheet, new starters can effectively diagnose and resolve issues at the application, infrastructure/system, and Linux levels, ensuring smooth operation and minimal downtime.
+By using this study sheet, new starters can effectively diagnose and resolve issues at the application, infrastructure/system, and Linux levels, ensuring smooth operation and minimal downtime.